jsummers/deark/readme.md

    Extract at most &lt;n> files.
 -maxdim &lt;n>
    Allow image dimensions up to &lt;n> pixels.
+   By default, Deark refuses to generate images with a dimension larger than 10000 pixels.
+You can use -maxdim to decrease or increase the limit.
+   Increase the limit at your own risk.
+Deark does not generate large images efficiently.
+In practice, a large dimension will only work if the other dimension is very small.
 -get &lt;n>
    Extract only the file identifed by &lt;n>.
 The first file is 0.
    Equivalent to "-firstfile &lt;n> -maxfiles 1".